Conditions we Treat

-Stephanie Chung has extensive experience in arthritis management through her many years of work with OASIS and the Arthritis Program at Vancouver Coastal Health.
+Stephanie Chung (OT/CHT) has extensive experience in arthritis management through her many years of work with OASIS and the Arthritis Program at Vancouver Coastal Health.
 She also teaches Masters level arthritis courses in the UBC Department of Occupation Therapy.

 Repetitive Strain Injuries